 For a transcript notation concerning academic achievement to be meaningful, it is critical that minimum standards of time and effort be established.
-While there is a great variety possible, at the University of Toronto, the minimum commitment of time must be the equivalent of at least 36 hours of work at a University level.
-In each instance, the notation is dependent upon the successful completion of the activity which should be defined at the outset.
+While there is a great variety possible, at the University of Toronto, the minimum commitment of time must be the equivalent of at least a half course or 36 hours of work at a University level.
+In each instance, the notation is dependent upon the successful completion of the program which should be defined at the outset.